Wondering how to cook a turkey? We’ve got you covered with these easy tips that result in a delicious whole roast turkey.

 Place the turkey in the oven bag.

 Place the turkey rack in the roasting pan.
 Place the turkey bag on the rack.
 Add 1 tablespoon flour to the bag.
-I have no idea why, but it’s the instruction from the bag manufacturer.
+This is to prevent the bag from bursting.

 Remove the turkey from the bag.